Jalen Green Player Props: Rockets vs. Grizzlies

-Jalen Green and the Houston Rockets take on the Memphis Grizzlies at 8:00 PM ET on Wednesday.
+The Houston Rockets, with Jalen Green, match up versus the Memphis Grizzlies at 8:00 PM ET on Friday.

-With prop bets available for Green, let's look at some stats and trends to help you find good wagers.
+In this piece we'll examine Green's stats and trends, helping you make good predictions on prop bets.

 Jalen Green Prop Bets vs. the Grizzlies